Updated October 2017

 There are also a number of other popular volcano trips around Leon, including overnight stays on Consiguina or seeing lava up close.
 Tour companies abound, but non-profit Quetzaltrekkers is a good option and highly recommended to us by several backpackers.

 Slightly less magical than Daigon Alley but with more than a few weird potions (we're looking at you Bigfoot - still haven't forgotten the lava challenge!).
-Populated with hostels, bars, surf-clothing outfitters, laundries and tour operators, whether it's a party, a pizza or some clean pants and a bus ticket, everything a backpacker could want or need can be found here!
+Populated with hostels, bars, surf-clothing outfitters, laundries and tour operators, whether it's a party, a pizza or some clean pants and a bus ticket, everything a backpacker could want or need can be found here on

 If you're in social mood, Bigfoot is probably your best bet but don't miss the live music in ViaVia every Friday night.

-museum of myths and legends
+Spend an hour or so in the museum of myths and legends

 We really enjoyed hearing some balls-out-on-the-table crazy stories at this curious museum.
 Set in a former prison - notorious for political prisoners and torture - the building lay abandoned from 1979.
 In the past few years, it has been rehabilitated into hosting juxtaposing exhibits of not only what occurred within these walls during its time as a gaol, but also focusing on Nicaraguan fairytales, myths and legends.